 3.1 Process for Each Ballot Box (Regular Ballots)

 When a ballot box and the corresponding original Statement of the Vote are delivered to a recount team, the recorder must first note the number of the ballot box on the Recount Ballot Box Report.
-Then the handler must open the ballot box, remove and open the large envelope (known as the yellow poll bag) and remove from it the envelopes containing the ballots.
-[10 of Schedule 4]
+Then the handler must open the ballot box, remove and open the large envelope (known as the yellow poll bag) and remove from it the envelopes containing the ballots. [s.
+10 of Sch.
+4]

 The recount team must examine the envelopes containing spoiled ballots and unused ballots without opening them.
-If there is any dispute concerning one of those envelopes or a request that one of them be opened, the question must be determined by the judge.
-[11 of Schedule 4]
+If there is any dispute concerning one of those envelopes or a request that one of them be opened, the question must be determined by the judge. [s.
+11 of Sch.
+4]

-The recount team must recount first the ballots in the envelope containing the rejected ballots, if any, and then, envelope by envelope in alphabetical order of the candidates' names, the ballots that were classified as valid votes in favour of candidates.
-[12 of Schedule 4] To facilitate the count, the recount team can use a Tally Sheet similar to the one used on election night and illustrated in Appendix D (Form 3).
+The recount team must recount first the ballots in the envelope containing the rejected ballots, if any, and then, envelope by envelope in alphabetical order of the candidates' names, the ballots that were classified as valid votes in favour of candidates. [s.
+12 of Sch.
+4] To facilitate the count, the recount team can use a Tally Sheet similar to the one used on election night and illustrated in Appendix D (Form 3).

 The recount of the ballots from each of the envelopes must be conducted in accordance with the following steps:

-- If any ballots were placed with that envelope as a result of the earlier examination of another envelope, the handler must place those ballots in a single pile (the "counting pile").
-[13(b) of Schedule 4] This means that as an envelope is opened, if any ballots are removed to be added to a different envelope, they are placed in a counting pile for that different envelope. [s.
+- If any ballots were placed with that envelope as a result of the earlier examination of another envelope, the handler must place those ballots in a single pile (the “counting pile”).
+This means that as an envelope is recounted, if any ballots are removed to be added to a different envelope, they are placed in a counting pile for that different envelope. [s.
 13(b) of Sch.
 4]

 - The handler must unseal the selected envelope and, taking the first of the ballots:

-- If no counting pile has been established, establish one with that first ballot.
-[13(c) of Schedule 4]
+- if no counting pile has been established, establish one with that first ballot. [s.
+13(c) of Sch.
+4]

-- The handler must invite all members of the recount team to examine but not handle the ballot.
-[13(d) of Schedule 4]
+- The handler must invite all members of the recount team to examine but not handle the ballot. [s.
+13(d) of Sch.
+4]

 - The handler must ascertain whether there is unanimous agreement among the members of the recount team that the ballot: